-I am not sure how it happened but I ended up with a folder on my drive with some files I placed in it.
+I am not sure how it happened, but I ended up with a folder on my drive with some files I placed in it.
 After I was done with the images, I deleted them and wanted to remove the folder itself.
-I was looking at the folder name in Windows Explorer, highlighted it and pressed the Delete key.
-But a pop up message told me that the folder was no longer there!
+I was looking at the folder name in Windows Explorer, highlighted it, and pressed the Delete key.
+But a pop-up message told me that the folder was no longer there!
 Come again!
 It was just before my eyes.

-I went back to the MS-DOS days, used the command line and tried to delete the folders that way, no dice.
+I went back to the MS-DOS days, used the command line, and tried to delete the folders that way, no dice.
 I did research online and found that I was not alone.
 Many, however, found their solution using the old 8.3 file names to delete them but that did not work for me.

 One day, this was probably a good couple of months after my initial problem, I read a thread on an online forum.
 It said to use something like PKZIP or 7-ZIP to ZIP compress the folder and put a checkmark next to the option to delete the contents after the ZIP was created.
-As a last-ditch effort, I selected the inner undeletable folder and PRESTO! folder be gone!
-Then I tried it on the main folder, sure enough that too was gone.
+As a final effort, I selected the inner undeletable folder and PRESTO! folder be gone!
+Then I tried it on the main folder, sure enough, that too was gone.

-I told you, this may be tremendous news for you or totally irrelevant.
+I told you, this may be tremendous news for you or irrelevant.
 I cannot tell you how happy I was when this worked.
 I even signed up for a membership on the forum to thank the person who provided this solution only to find out I had to accumulate many points before I could even write ‘Thank you” under this person’s post.
 So, here it is, my thanks to this anonymous person.

 And Something For Fun

 Before presenting a few more photographs from short outings, allow me to talk a little about the importance of peripheral vision.
 I am attuned to that because of Jan’s serious lack of peripheral vision.
-For this to work, you may need to view the image on a computer with a good size screen and the dark background of the viewer helps.
+For this to work, you may need to view the image on a computer with a decent size screen and the dark background of the viewer helps.
 Click on the image below which shows a bit of wilderness almost next door.
 Vine climbing on the tree, laying on the ground, all unkempt with a rough grassy patch in the front.